HNLMS K XI: Fate

 K XI was towed to HMAS Leeuwin III (Royal Freshwater Bay Yacht Club) where she was partially stripped and the deck gun was donated as a memento to the Yacht Club.
 K XI was then handed over to the Royal Australian Navy in Fremantle for transmission to the Australian Disposal Committee.
 Towed down river at North Quay it sank after a valve was left open.
 The submarine was salvaged six weeks later, K XI was stripped further before being towed out to the Rottnest ship graveyard site west of Rottnest Island and scuttled in September 1946.

 K XI was found south of Rottnest Island by the technical diving group Wrecksploration of Andrew Oakeley, David Jackson and Patrick Morrison on 1 January 2025.
 It was recorded using photogrammetry by Wrecksploration on 11 January 2025, with the Western Australian Museum confirming its identity.
 The wreck is located at a depth of around 40 m and can be visited by divers.
 It is still unknown why the wreck is not located at the Rottnest ship graveyard as originally intended when it was scuttled in 1946.
-A possible explanation is that the submarine sunk before it reached the graveyard.
+A possible explanation is that the submarine sank before it reached the graveyard.